oliveiraleo/RSSignal-LoRa/README.md

 [TODO] Expand on the naming pattern

+## RSSignal workflow

+[TODO] Insert an image that relates the files to each framework step

 ## Using this project

 Please, make sure your environment meets the requirements below if you want to run the framework.